 The uninhabited island of Longa is located at the mouth of Loch Gairloch, Wester Ross.
 It is 126 ha (311 acres) and at Druim am Eilean reaches a height of 70m (230 feet) and is mainly of sandstone.
 The island is now uninhabited however in the 19th Century Longa supported a small fishing community of 31 islanders.
-It seems remarkable that such a small island could support so many but is must be remembered that livings would be from the sea and not much from the land itself.
+It seems remarkable that such a small island could support so many.
+It must be remembered that livings would be from the sea and not much from the land itself.
 On the south facing slopes there remains the form of lazy beds in the deep un grazed grass.

 The favoured anchorage for Longa is the north bay of Camas nam Rainich (bracken bay) but on my landing there was a slight northerly breeze so I elected to drop the hook in Eag Mhor (the big notch) that faces seaward at the south west corner of Longa.

 The surroundings were simply stunning, it was a blue day and Longa looked so inviting.
 The anchor set straight away and as I was on my own.
 I chose a spot right in the middle of the bay rather than being too clever and anchoring close to the shore.
 Had the place to myself so there was no restriction of choice.
 Ahead lay a wonderful boulder beach and astern the open sea and in the distance the majestic Cullins of Skye.

 After a short paddle in the dinghy I set foot on Longa and was immediately shocked at what I saw.
 The high-water line across the bay was littered with fishing tackle debris, boxes, crates, buckets and even the carcass of a defunct Hendry Hoover.
-Being a south facing bay on an uninhabited island facing away from the populated beaches and Eag Mhor provided a depressing picture of what is asphyxiating the natural wonders of out seas.
+Being a south facing bay on an uninhabited island facing away from the populated beaches Eag Mhor provided a depressing picture of what is asphyxiating the natural wonders of out seas.

 Determined not to get too upset I set off to run Longa in a clockwise direction.